 Alcohol

 Alcohol is another stressor on the body and can impair hormone metabolism in the liver.
-When you consume alcohol, your liver must process it first before resuming normal processes such as hormone metabolism.
+When you consume alcoholic beverages, your liver must process it first before resuming normal processes such as hormone metabolism.

 Ensuring your hormones are being produced and metabolized efficiently is important for conception, so avoiding alcohol when trying to conceive is a good idea.